 The larger the building, the more centralised its global management will be.
 For example, power meters and extensions are connected to smartphones for alerts and customised management.

 This is recommended for buildings with high ceilings, such as school entrances, building halls, industrial buildings, stations and all other types of open buildings.
-The larger, more spacious and higher the building is, the more CSH is recommended.
+The larger, more spacious and higher the building is, the more our intelligent thermostats are recommended.

 Connectivity enables the monitoring of energy efficiency in buildings, which is necessary to meet European requirements, but it also improves overall management and costs.
 Meeting European standards and regulations is also more manageable, with temperature regulation matched to suit any building.